xonixx/xonixx.github.io/awk.md

 3. Powerful **associative arrays**
 4. Powerful **string functions**
 5. Easy **interoperability** with the shell.
 While the Awk core is very small, the full power of the standard *nix utilities is at your disposal.
-6. The language is very **minimalistic** and non-redundant, not changing since probably the year 1985.
-Therefore, even after reading the [canonical book](https://ia903404.us.archive.org/0/items/pdfy-MgN0H1joIoDVoIC7/The_Awk_Programming_Language.pdf ), you can be sure that you know the whole language.
-It is unlikely that anyone would dare to say such a thing even about POSIX sh.
+6. The language is very **minimalistic** and **non-redundant**, not changing since probably the year 1985.
+Therefore, after reading the [canonical book on AWK, published back in 1988](https://ia903404.us.archive.org/0/items/pdfy-MgN0H1joIoDVoIC7/The_Awk_Programming_Language.pdf) (by the way, an absolute joy to read, one of the finest docs ever written), you can be sure that you know the whole language.
+It is unlikely that anyone would dare to say the same even about POSIX sh.

 So, if you take [this article](https://j3s.sh/thought/write-posix-shell.html), which promotes writing in POSIX shell, you'll notice that all of its arguments apply equally or even better to Awk.